15 ways to increase participation online – free resource

 I was a student in a multi-day online courses recently, and I noticed that I hadn’t said anything out loud in front of the full group by the end of Day 1.
 So it was much harder for me to speak up by Day 2.
 Wait, suddenly I was that student who hadn’t spoken up – and usually I’m the facilitator trying to invite more participation!
 This surprised me, so I thought I’d write up some techniques that support learners and facilitators for speaking up in all of these online rooms we’re in these days.
+Here’s a free cheat sheet to save to your phone:

 I like to work with dialogic tools, which definitely means participation.
 These techniques can boost hearing from many voices, invite others to share with us, and stay present as much as possible.
 These examples use writing and speaking out loud – so if you’re not able to speak in the meeting, you can still participate using written tools.
 And you don’t need your camera on for these things – your voice is what matters.
 I’d say they are all applicable for hosting a strategic planning session, teaching a course, or checking in with your work team.